 With those words to inspire us, it’s time to look at what you can achieve in the digital darkroom.
 Read more →

-[/uba] This shot is of The Lincoln Memorial in Washington, DC, taken from the Kennedy Center in the late afternoon.
-If you slide all the way to the left, you’ll see the RAW file that the camera captured.
+This shot is of The Lincoln Memorial in Washington, DC, taken from the Kennedy Center in the late afternoon.
+If you slide all the way to the right, you’ll see the RAW file that the camera captured.
 To use it in the post, I had to save it as a JPEG in Lightroom, without processing.
-If you slide all the way to the right, you’ll see the JPEG that the camera created.
+If you slide all the way to the left, you’ll see the JPEG that the camera created.
 You’ll notice that it is sharper and there is more contrast.
 However, the details in the darker parts of the image are too dark to appreciate.
 It’s a fine snapshot, but not a great image, in my opinion.

 In parts one and two of this series, I’ve discussed photoshopping and compositing.
 Most photos don’t involve either of these treatments.
 It’s time to talk about the most important part of finishing a photo: processing.